Cribl.io: History

+Cribl acquired the IP and technology assets from Radiant Security, an AI-native SOC startup based in San Francisco, in August 2026.

 Copyright lawsuit

 In October 2022, Splunk, an American technology company, filed a lawsuit against Cribl.io, alleging that the company based its business on stolen intellectual property.
 Cribl released a public statement denying Splunk's allegations.
 In April 2024, a California jury found that Cribl did indeed infringe on Splunk's copyright.
 However it awarded damages to be paid by Cribl of only $1.

-Competitors

-Cribl operates in the observability pipeline and security telemetry space.
-Notable competitors include: